An overview of LTP API and Exchange API — what they control, who can use them, and how permissions work.

 - Trade on RapidX on behalf of that sub portfolio

-- Transfer and withdraw within that sub portfolio's own balance
+- Transfer and withdraw its own assets only

-A sub portfolio API cannot move assets between accounts — that requires the main account API.
+A sub portfolio API cannot access or move assets belonging to other portfolios — cross-portfolio operations require the main account API.

 Permissions